 The California Consumer Privacy Act ("CCPA") is a comprehensive data privacy law that imposes new obligations on certain businesses that collect, use, or share information related to California residents.
-The new law goes into effect on January 1, 2020.
+The new law went into effect on January 1, 2020.

-LiveIntent has been preparing intently for the CCPA, and we offer this overview to help our partners — publishers, advertisers, agencies, and others — understand how the CCPA may affect their relationships with us.
+LiveIntent has been preparing for the CCPA, and we offer this overview to help our partners — publishers, advertisers, agencies, and others — understand how the CCPA may affect their relationships with us.
 We have broken down this article into the following topics:

 - What is the CCPA, and when does it apply?
 While many of our partners may be covered, others might not.
 Either way, we are flexible and able to support your needs.

 - What is LiveIntent’s role under the CCPA?
 The CCPA covers different categories of entities known as businesses, service providers, and third parties.
-For some of our Services, LiveIntent is considered a business under the CCPA.
-For other Services that we offer to our partners, LiveIntent is considered a service provider.
+For some of our services, LiveIntent is considered a business under the CCPA.
+For other services that we offer to our partners, LiveIntent is considered a service provider.

 - How does LiveIntent support our partners’ CCPA compliance efforts?
 Shortly after the CCPA was passed, our team began working to understand the impact of the CCPA on our business and the businesses of our partners.
 We are prepared to support our partners’ CCPA compliance efforts to ensure our solutions work for LiveIntent, our business partners, and their customers.